jrosenth/SourceOne_POSH/README.md

 Support
 ========================================
 Please file bugs and issues on the Github issues page for this project.
 This is to help keep track and document everything related to this repo.
-For general discussions and further support you can join the <a href="http://community.codedellemc.com"> {code} Community slack channel </a>.
 The code and documentation are released with no warranties or SLAs and are intended to be supported through a community driven process.